-Reviewers appreciate a strong letter of support from the department chair on behalf of the applicant indicating the intention to commit departmental funds and laboratory access to support the research and training, if necessary, of the applicant.
+Reviewers appreciate a strong letter of support from the department chair on behalf of the applicant indicating the intention to commit departmental funds and laboratory access to support the research and training of the applicant.
 The institutional support documented by such a letter should not be to the sponsor, but rather offered directly to the applicant.

 What kind of information goes into the appendix?

 Reference specifically any appendix listings at the outset of any text to which it will refer.
 Any statements in the text or in the tables that refer to the appendix should nonetheless be able to stand alone.
 Cross-references need to be explicit and specific.

 Check for spelling and grammar errors.
 Then, you and your sponsor and any other readers should check for inconsistencies.
 These can arise when the student and sponsor write different sections, or when a research proposal has been through revisions or has been edited by several people.
 Check especially numbers and descriptions.
 For example: drugs used or dosages; numbers of animals; or descriptions for the minority populations to be studied.
 Check both within and between various sections of the proposal, including those written by the student or by other parties and the appendix.
 It is a good idea to have all readers cross-check the tables and graphs and any other figures to make certain that an incomplete or misleading picture could not arise from these comparisons.

 How closely should my sponsor review my proposal before I submit it?